Committed to the Basics – and Beyond

-We help residents who are most vulnerable to the economy meet their basic needs, including food, clothing, shelter and safety from abuse.
-Our initiatives encourage systemic improvements in the accessibility and availability of each.
+Akron Community Foundation envisions a Summit County where all residents enjoy a healthy, vibrant life.
+We help vulnerable residents meet their basic needs, including food, clothing, shelter and safety from abuse.
+Our initiatives also encourage systemic improvements to address complex issues like generational poverty and homelessness.